-There are so many types of succulents available today that it can be difficult to know which ones will do best for you.
+There are so many types of succulents, choosing the best for your unique needs and interests can be a challenge.
 How big do they grow?
 How much sunlight do they need?
 What about watering?
-Can they stay outdoors over winter?
+Can they stay outdoors in winter?

 Types of Succulents